pierrepeterlongo/back_to_sequences/README.md

 back_to_sequences index_kmers --in_kmers fof.txt --out_index indexed_kmers -k 31 --kmindex_path ./bin/kmindex
 ```

-2. extract the headers of the reads containing the kmers:
+2. extract the reads containing the kmers:
 ```bash
 back_to_sequences query_sequences --in_sequences reads.fasta --in_kmer_index indexed_kmers --out_fasta filtered_reads.fasta --kmindex_path ./bin/kmindex
 ```

 **Note:** This second step can be subdivided into two commands (for debugging purpose, or for obtaining only headers of sequences containing the kmers):

-	2.1 search the kmers in the reads:
+	2.1 search the kmers in the reads (finds the headers of reads continaing indexed kmers):
 ```bash
 back_to_sequences query_sequences_get_headers --in_sequences reads.fasta --in_kmer_index indexed_kmers --out_headers headers --kmindex_path ./bin/kmindex
 ```